Blog Post

 The website address is hugely important.

-To a search engine all of these variations are different website addresses:
+To a search engine or AI crawler, all of these variations are different website addresses:

 Stick to one and always use that one and only that one when you create a link to your website.